omaryahir/about_python/fibonacci/README.md

 # Fibonacci

-Use these commands to run the scripts:
+Use these commands to run these scripts:

-- python fibonacci.py
+- `$ python fibonacci.py`
-- python fibonacci-generators.py
+- `$ python fibonacci-generators.py`